SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-advanced/+page.md

 <Animations />

-The animation duration in this case is set to infinite, which means the animation will forever continue to loop, which can't be achieved with transition.
+The animation duration in this case is set to infinite, which means the animation will forever continue to loop.
 We can also choose other keyframe values such as 50% to have a state to transition to midway through the animation.

 <!-- ## Make your own animation!